Definition of a Service Animal

 - Deliberately startle, tease or taunt a Service Animal.

-- Separate or attempt to separate a partner from his/her Service Animal.
+- Separate or attempt to separate a handler from his/her Service Animal.

 - Hesitate to ask a student if he/she would like assistance if the team seems confused about a direction in which to turn, an accessible entrance, or the location of an elevator, etc.